-- 1) For a delineated watercourse, the elevation associated with the Best Available Flood Hazard Data Area determined in Section 102.2, above plus one foot or as described by N.J.A.C.
-7:13 of freeboard; or - 2) For any undelineated watercourse (where mapping or studies described in 102.2 (1) and (2) above are not available) that has a contributary drainage area of 50 acres or more, the applicants must provide one of the following to determine the Local Design Flood Elevation: - a.
-A copy of an unexpired NJDEP Flood Hazard Area Verification; or - b.
-A determination of the Flood Hazard Area Design Flood Elevation using Method 5 or Method 6 (as described in N.J.A.C.
-7:13) which includes one foot of freeboard and is sealed and submitted according to Section 105.2-3. - 3) AO Zones For Zone AO areas on the municipality's FIRM (or on preliminary flood elevation guidance from FEMA), the Local Design Flood Elevation is determined from the FIRM panel as the highest adjacent grade plus the depth number specified plus one foot of freeboard.
-If no depth number is specified, the Local Design Flood Elevation is three (3) feet above the highest adjacent grade. - 4) Class IV Critical Facilities For any proposed development of new and substantially improved Flood Design Class IV Critical Facilities, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 2 feet of freeboard in accordance with ASCE 24. - 5) Class III Critical Facilities For proposed development of new and substantially improved Flood Design Class III Critical Facilities in coastal high hazard areas, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 1 foot of freeboard in accordance with ASCE 24.
+- a.
+For a delineated watercourse, the elevation associated with the Best Available Flood Hazard Data Area determined in §35-2.2, above plus one foot or as described by N.J.A.C.
+7:13 of freeboard; or - b.
+AO Zones For Zone AO areas on the municipality's FIRM (or on preliminary flood elevation guidance from FEMA), the Local Design Flood Elevation is determined from the FIRM panel as the highest adjacent grade plus the depth number specified plus one foot of freeboard.
+If no depth number is specified, the Local Design Flood Elevation is three (3) feet above the highest adjacent grade. - c.
+Class IV Critical Facilities For any proposed development of new and substantially improved Flood Design Class IV Critical Facilities, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 2 feet of freeboard in accordance with ASCE 24. - d.
+Class III Critical Facilities For proposed development of new and substantially improved Flood Design Class III Critical Facilities in coastal high hazard areas, the Local Design Flood Elevation must be the higher of the 0.2% annual chance (500 year) flood elevation or the Flood Hazard Area Design Flood Elevation with an additional 1 foot of freeboard in accordance with ASCE 24.

-SECTION 103 DUTIES AND POWERS OF THE FLOODPLAIN ADMINISTRATOR
+§ 35-3 DUTIES AND POWERS OF THE FLOODPLAIN ADMINISTRATOR